 This environmental assessment will be divided into five parts: start-up, scoping, analytical, hearing and decision phases.
-The start up and scoping phases are complete as of the issuance of this Final Work Plan.
+The deficiency statement response portion of the analytical phase is complete as of the issuance of this updated Work Plan.

-The Review Board may alter the work plan at any time during the environmental assessment in response to a Request for Ruling or by its own motion.
+The Review Board may alter the Work Plan at any time during the environmental assessment in response to a Request for Ruling or by its own motion.
 The Review Board may close the public record and complete the environmental assessment at any time if sufficient evidence has been gathered to make a decision pursuant to s.128 of the MVRMA.

-4.1 Start-up Phase: During this phase, the Review Board initiated the notification measures required by the MVRMA.
+4.1 Start-up phase During this phase, the Review Board initiated the notification measures required by the MVRMA.
 The Review Board opened the paper and website public registries for the environmental assessment - all documents related to this environmental assessment are available at the Review Board offices or on the website public registry at www.reviewboard.ca.
 The public registry is updated regularly and interested parties notified when new documents are filed.

-4.2 Scoping Phase: The Review Board undertook an extensive issues scoping phase, including holding five staff-led scoping sessions in Dehcho communities and a technical scoping session in Yellowknife.
+4.2 Scoping phase The Review Board undertook an extensive issues scoping phase, including holding five staff-led scoping sessions in Dehcho communities and a technical scoping session in Yellowknife.
 These scoping sessions were designed to make sure potentially-affected groups and responsible government and other agencies were fully aware of the nature of the proposed development, and to allow interested parties to help the Review Board identify key concerns and potential issues.
 The Review Board also welcomed scoping submissions from the developer and all interested parties.